 What’s in the kit?

 Amp kits will include the wires, cables, fuse holders, and connectors you need to install your amp.
 Some include more pieces than others.
-This 4 gauge Rockford Fosgate amp kit ($75 on Amazon with Prime shipping) includes everything you need to get your system hooked up and sounding good.
+This 4 gauge Rockford Fosgate amp kit ($85 on Amazon with Prime shipping) includes everything you need to get your system hooked up and sounding good.
 Cheaper kits can be had, but the wires won’t be true AWG size, will most likely be copper clad aluminum (CCA), won’t carry current as well as good, name brand pure copper kits, and will have cheap RCAs.